edwards-bird-lab/data_management/README.md

 bcftools view -Ob file.vcf > file.bcf.gz
 ```

 Usually, just doing the standard compression is sufficient for variant files, as they usually contain far less data than mapping or sequencing files because they only encode variant sites.
+But for large variant files or in cases where a user wishes to also export invariant sites, the heavier compression options may pay dividends.
 An alternative way to produce a `.vcf.gz` file is to use the program `bgzip`, which is my preferred option.

 ```
 # convert VCF to zipped VCF